 Mike chuckled.
 “You don’t have to say anything.
 But, just so you know, I think he’s cute, too.”

 “What!
 Who?”
 But it wasn’t a confident, you’re-out-of-your-mind!, what-are-you-talking-about sort of a ‘who?’
-It was weak and tentative and almost defensive.
+It was weak and tentative and quite definitely defensive.

 “I don’t know his name.
 But he plays the flute.”